bernardo-sb/blog/_posts/2024-11-23-rust_actor.md

 }
 ```

 The actor continuously listens for messages using `recv`.
 When the channel closes, the loop ends, and the actor transitions to a `Stopped` state.
+Note how a mutable reference to self is passed, this is required by `recv`.

 ### Processing Messages